data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-71

-*Solution*.
-Since all of the probability mass is in the first quadrant, both $X$ and $Y$ are positive with probability 1.
+*Solution.* Since all of the probability mass is in the first quadrant, both $X$ and $Y$ are positive with probability 1.
 The probability that $Y > X$ is the total amount of probability mass in the region in the plane above the line $y = x$.
 The figure with the most mass in that region is the first one.

 ---
 > id: conditional-probability